Bear attack: Protecting young

 One of the most dangerous situations that leads to bear attacks is when a bear perceives a threat to her offspring.
 Sow bears are very protective of their young, devoting, on their own without any participation of the male bear, many years of their lives just to raise their cubs and teach them to hunt, hence the term "mama bear" to refer to extremely reactive and protective mothers of humans, particularly those who do this without paternal care.
 While solo bears will usually retreat, a mother bear protecting her cubs is most likely to attack any sudden threat.
 Black bears present something of an exception to this, however, as mother black bears sometimes urge their cubs to climb trees for safety instead of remaining on the ground to protect their young.

 Hunger

 Another dangerous situation is when a human is faced with a hungry bear that has lost its natural fear of humans.
 With the decrease of hunting grounds and food crops such as berries and bark, bears often become more desperate and aggressive.
-However, this hunger has also triggered an unexpected reaction: bears began to follow gunfire because they associate it with dead animals that they can eat.
+However, this hunger has also triggered an unexpected reaction: bears began to follow gunfire because they associate it with dead animals that they can scavenge or steal.

 Once a bear claims an animal carcass, it becomes very protective of its kill.
-This becomes a problem when a bear claims a hunter's kill, as the hunter may not wish to kill the bear as well.
-By avoiding a bear over a carcass, the risk of attack is reduced by around fifty percent.
+This becomes a problem when a bear conveniently claims a hunter's kill, as the hunter may not wish to kill the bear as well.
+By avoiding a bear over a carcass, the risk of attack is reduced by around 50 percent.